-2 The human perception system is quite limited by its sensors, we do not human brain consumes only about 12W of power when it works, about
+The human perception system is quite limited by its sensors, we do not have eyes at the back of our heads.
+It is also limited by computation, the human brain consumes only about 12W of power when it works, about 30% of this power is consumed by the visual system.